Travel and transport - EU exit information

 Motor insurance requirements

-A Green Card will also be required to drive your vehicle in the rest of the EU and EEA.
+However, until then a Green Card will still be required to drive your vehicle in the EU and EEA.

 More than one Green Card may be required - for instance, if you are towing a trailer or a caravan.

-If you don't have a Green Card, you should contact your motor insurance provider to get one.
+If you don't have a Green Card and will be travelling in the EU or EEA before 2 August 2021, you should contact your motor insurance provider to get one.
 As this may take anything from 15 days to one month to process, enough time should be allowed before travelling.

 It's possible that there may be a small administrative charge associated with the provision of the Green Card, but this will depend on the insurer